Performance of the ATLAS RPC detector and Level-1 muon barrel trigger at $\sqrt{s}=13$ TeV: RPC detector performance measurements

 \subsection{Time resolution of RPC detector and readout system}

 The RPC technology was chosen by the ATLAS experiment for the L1 muon barrel trigger because of its fast response, good time and position resolution, and relatively low cost~\cite{ATLAS-TDR-10}.
-Before the construction of the ATLAS detector, the RPC time resolution was measured using full-size prototype units of the ATLAS RPCs equipped with the final version of the FE electronics~\cite{Aielli:2000rz}.
-The time resolution was measured to be around $1.1$~ns without an irradiation source and $1.4$~ns with a gamma irradiation source enabled~\cite{Aielli:2000rz}.
+Before the construction of the ATLAS detector, the RPC time resolution was measured to be between 1.1~ns and 1.4~ns, using full-size prototype units of the ATLAS RPCs equipped with the final version of the FE electronics~\cite{Aielli:2000rz}.
 The time resolution of the installed RPC detectors was measured using muons produced in proton--proton collisions recorded in 2011 at a centre-of-mass energy of 7~\TeV.
 A time resolution value of around $2$~ns was obtained~\cite{Chiodini:2013rta}.
 This higher value, compared to the results from test-beam facilities, was due to combined effects of the RPC intrinsic resolution and the readout system resolution.

 In this section, the intrinsic time resolution of the RPC detector and the time resolution of RPC electronics are evaluated separately using newly developed procedures for the analysis of the RPC timing response to probe muons produced in the decays of $Z$ bosons, with the selection criteria detailed in Section~\ref{sec:analysis}.
 These results aim to quantify the RPC intrinsic time resolution for detecting a signal induced by an ionising particle, excluding effects related to the resolution of its absolute arrival time.
 The intrinsic RPC time resolution depends on fluctuations in the location of the first ionisation event along the muon path through the RPC gas gap and on the statistical fluctuations inherent in the subsequent avalanche amplification process~\cite{Riegler:2002vg}.
 The electronics time resolution component includes several sources, such as the $320$~MHz sampling frequency and the associated jitter~\cite{Anulli:2009zz}.
 The total time resolution (\sigtot) of an RPC is defined as: